MicrocontrollersDev/Mixins/docs/mixinextras/wrapoperation.md

 # WrapOperation

+!!! info
     For a more in-depth explanation, see the [MixinExtra's Wiki](https://github.com/LlamaLad7/MixinExtras/wiki/WrapOperation).

 Similar to `Redirect`s, `WrapOperation` lets you replace a method call with your own.
 However, unlike `Redirect`s, they will stack when several mods attempt to inject into the same one.